dwaqaddi/dwaqaddi/README.md

 - ⚡ Fun fact:
   - Before landing my first web development job, I worked as an event entertainer dressed as a mascot.

+*Google AI Studio*

+I created an app that transforms your photo into a caricature of a corrupt politician from the Philippines. https://politicianize-me.vercel.app/